solana-foundation/developer-content/content/courses/native-onchain-development/program-derived-addresses.md

 Recall that the `state.rs` file defines the structs our program uses to populate the data field of a new account.

-We’ll need to define two new structs to enable commenting.
+We'll need to define two new structs to enable commenting.

 1. `MovieCommentCounter` - to store a counter for the number of comments associated with a review
 2. `MovieComment` - to store data associated with each comment

-Let’s define the structs we’ll be using for our program.
+Let's define the structs we'll be using for our program.
 We add a `discriminator` field to each struct, including the existing `MovieAccountState`.
 Since we now have multiple account types, we only need a way to fetch the account type we need from the client.
 This discriminator is a